Term of the Moment

 Definition: machine language

 The native language of the computer.
 In order for a program to run, it must be presented to the computer as binary-coded machine instructions that are specific to that CPU family.
 Although programmers are sometimes able to modify machine language in order to fix a running program (see patch), they do not create it.
-Machine language is created by software called "assemblers," "compilers" and "interpreters."
-These conversion programs turn the programmer's source code, which is what the programmer writes, into machine language (machine code).
+Machine language is generated by software called "assemblers," "compilers" and "interpreters."
+These conversion programs turn either the programmer's source code or an intermediate language generated from the source code into machine language (machine code).
 See assembly language, compiler and interpreter.

 Machine languages differ substantially.
 What may take one instruction in one machine can take 10 instructions in another.
 See RISC.